-By Rebecca Klein / The Huffington Post If state budget trends reflect the country’s policy priorities, then the U.S. currently values prisoners over children, a
+By Rebecca Klein / The Huffington Post If state budget trends reflect the country’s policy priorities, then the U.S. currently values prisoners over children, a new report suggests.
+A report released this week by the Center on Budget and Policy Priorities shows that the growth of state spending on prisons in recent years has far

 There is good news about the condition of America’s criminal justice system.
 Both conservatives and liberals are agreeing that the time has come to revamp the prison system.
 Everyone is on the same page about how mass incarceration is costing the country too much money.
 For some reason when an out of control problem hits people’s pocketbooks, collaboration happens.
 When incarcerating a prisoner for a year reaches the same cost as student tuition at Harvard University, it is time to make a change.